tusktenon/exercism-java/README.md

 ## Learning Exercises

 These are completed during the Java track's "Learning Mode" to illustrate important language [concepts](https://exercism.org/tracks/java/concepts).
-They're invariably short and simple, and there generally aren't too many reasonable ways to solve them, but they can provide nice examples of Java features and built-in methods.
+They're invariably short and simple, and there generally aren't too many reasonable ways to solve them, but they can provide nice examples of Java features and built-in classes.

 ### Annalyn's Infiltration